This page last updated: March 26, 2014

-Note: The Raw Forest products freeze up period is in effect for all areas.
+Note: The Raw Forest products freeze up period is no longer in effect, for all areas.”

 CVOR Written TestThe Ministry of Transportation (MTO) is seeking to reduce the incidents of collisions and high risk safety violations by new operators of trucks and buses on Ontario highways.
 To achieve this goal MTO is introducing a CVOR written test for new operators in the Commercial Vehicle Operators’ Registration (CVOR) program.

 MTO’s goal is to improve a new entrant’s knowledge of their requirements allowing enforcement to focus on non-compliant operators instead of operators who do not understand their obligations.

 The CVOR test will be a one time requirement.
 Operators will be required to demonstrate knowledge of Ontario’s safety laws by completing a test in person at a DriveTest Centre as a prerequisite to obtaining a CVOR certificate.

 The ministry has amended the Highway Traffic Act Regulation 424/97 “Commercial Motor Vehicle Operators’ information” to require Ontario-based CVOR applicants, who apply after September 30, 2013, to complete this test prior to being issued a CVOR certificate and operating on Ontario roadways.

 For more information see the Commercial Vehicle Operators’ Safety manual, Module 4 “Commercial Vehicle Operators’ Registration”, specifically the CVOR Test.

 National Safety Code (NSC) Standard 10 (Cargo Securement), was recently updated by the Canadian Council of Motor Transport Administrators (CCMTA), following consultations with all provinces, territories and Transport Canada.